How to Convert a Mettle PDF Bank Statement to CSV or Excel

 Convert Your Mettle Statement Now

 Mettle's app provides limited export options.
 For a complete, formal statement covering a full period, the PDF statement is the primary document.
-You can convert it to CSV for free using the converter at bankreconciler.app/tool — it takes seconds and requires no signup.
+You can convert it to CSV for free using the converter at reconcileiq.com/bank-statement-converter — it takes seconds, and your first statement is free on a new account.

 Mettle integrates directly with FreeAgent via a bank feed.
 If you use any other platform (Xero, QuickBooks, Sage, Pandle), there is no direct integration.
 Converting your Mettle PDF statement to CSV is the fastest way to import transactions into those tools.